mattetti/mattetti.github.io/source/_posts/2013-11-30-sharing-rails-sessions-with-non-ruby-apps.markdown

 You can modify those solutions to use [MessagePack]( http://msgpack.org/) instead of JSON if you want to fit more data in the 4K cookie size.

-## Understanding Rails Session Ecnryption
+## Understanding Rails Session Encryption

 Once I addressed the serialization issue, I had to reimplement the crypto work done by Rails to encode and/or sign the data.
 Most of us just rely on our frameworks/libraries to do the right thing, but we rarely look under the hood.
 I ported the logic to Golang which has an amazing support for crypto (albeit lower level than Ruby).
-My [Go package](http://godoc.org/github.com/mattetti/goRailsYourself/crypto) http://godoc.org/github.com/mattetti/goRailsYourself/crypto contains an explanation of the code logic and [the examples](http://godoc.org/github.com/mattetti/goRailsYourself/crypto#pkg-examples) needed to decode/verify as well as encode/sign sessions that are compatible with Rails.
+My [Go package](http://godoc.org/github.com/mattetti/goRailsYourself/crypto)  contains an explanation of the code logic and [the examples](http://godoc.org/github.com/mattetti/goRailsYourself/crypto#pkg-examples) needed to decode/verify as well as encode/sign sessions that are compatible with Rails.

-Here is the high level, extracted version of what Rails does when it encodes and signs your session data:
+Here is a high level summary of what Rails does when it encodes and signs your session data:

 ```ruby
 key_generator = ActiveSupport::CachingKeyGenerator.new(ActiveSupport::KeyGenerator.new(app_secret_key, iterations: 1000))